marcinjahn/puff/README.md

 [Releases](https://github.com/marcinjahn/puff/releases) page.
 Extract the zip to any directory in your `$PATH` (it could be `/usr/local/bin` on linux).

-If you try to run the binary on a mac from your terminal, you will most likely get a warning "puff cannot be opened because the developer cannot be verified."
+If you try to run the binary on a Mac from your terminal, you will most likely get a warning "puff cannot be opened because the developer cannot be verified."
-To get around that, open Finder in the location where you extracted puff, right-click it, and click *Open*.
+To get around that, open Finder in the location where you extracted puff, right-click it and click *Open*.
 Then, click *Open* again in the pop-up that appears.
 From now on, you'll be able to run puff from the terminal.

 > Note that GitHub Release binaries are published only for x86 architecture at